'saveGif()' the p5.js animation GIF generater.

 }

-- Use the p5.js ver 1.5.0 over.
+- Version: Use p5.js version 1.5.0 or newer.

-- saveGif('file name', frames number, {delay: 0, units : 'frames'})
+- `saveGif('file_name', frames_number, {delay: 0, units : 'frames'})`

-- Please see the reference
+- Please refer to the official documentation.

 For reference : Recording with the OpenProcessing only